-Find out which mackerel contained more omega-3 and protein, Atlantic or Spanish, in my article, Atlantic Mackerel vs Spanish Mackerel – Are They The Same?
+Find out which mackerel contained more omega-3 and protein, Atlantic or Spanish, in my article.

-Editor’s Note: The information on Foods For Anti Aging is meant to be informative in nature and not meant to be taken as medical advice.
+Editor’s Note: The information on Food Storage, Choices and Alternatives is meant to be informative in nature and not meant to be taken as medical advice.
 The articles and opinions on this website are unintended to be used as as a treatment, prevention or diagnosis of health problems.
 Before modifying or starting any new nutritional, food, fitness, exercise or/and supplement routine, always check with your doctor first.